My approach to teaching is guided by two fundamental principles:

 Started from the screenshots in some semi-viral tweets and now we’re here.
 By long-awaited popular demand, full-text versions of the syllabi for both of my courses can be found below.

-If you adapt the design or any policies/language for your own syllabi, please consider signing my guestbook!
+If do you adapt anything for your own syllabi, please also consider signing my guestbook!
 (There’s no h-index for teaching resources/impact, but, so help me, I’m not NOT going to try.)

 Designed with Pages for Mac.
 Color palettes courtesy of Coolors and Colours Cafe.